gustavoarendt/django-receitas/README.md

 # django-receitas
-Content created when learning django framework
+Recipe manager backend done while learning django framework at Alura, using postgreSQL as database.